elTuTico/post-install-config/README.md

 <img src="https://github.com/elTuTico/post-install-config/assets/137955237/a87a532d-88f1-48e5-8e05-bf51dc7645be"/>
 </p>
 <p>
 Roles are permissions granted to Agents per Department that they have access.
-For this example we will be creating a role called “Supreme Admin” that will have permissions to create or delete tickets and just about anything else.
+For this example the role “Supreme Admin” will be created with permissions to create or delete tickets and just about anything else.
 Within the “Admin” panel click the “Agents” tab, followed by the “Roles” tab, and then click “Add New Role”.
 </p>
 <br />